 As a result, they made a simple calculation showing customers how much time they would save using their product.
 It was a clear demonstration of ROI in their marketing.
 Presenting the loss of ten hours per month only on scheduling meetings was a clear sign for their users.

 The team builds a long-term business vision.
 Trying to understand how different prices can relate to each other.
 “Our starting point was conveying that the core product utility is the same across all editions,” says Coulombe.
 Consequently, they start thinking about which users are interested in which features.

 There is no perfect SaaS pricing model

 The team learned they could only use data to make the best possible decision.
 But, SaaS pricing model is always a work in progress.
 By examining their target market, x.ai team was able to build pricing structure that delivers an undeniable value.
 Both to the customers and the company.
 This is not the end of developing their strategy.
 Furthermore, they will use new data to improve it.

-Hope this article was helpful to you.
-In conclusion, you get the idea that SaaS pricing model is demanding but necessary part of your work.
-If you want to succeed.
+Hope this was helpful to you.
+SaaS pricing model is demanding but necessary part of your work, if you want to succeed.
 You got guidance on how to do it.
-So, only need to apply it.
+Now, you only need to apply it.
 It’s a piece of cake!